The Concealed Handgun Manual:

 How to Choose, Carry, and Shoot a Gun in Self Defense.

-The new Sixth Edition of The Concealed Handgun Manual is due out in mid April 2011.
-It contains more than 500 pages and is packed with advice and information for anyone who carries a concealed handgun for protection or is thinking of doing so.
+The Sixth Edition of The Concealed Handgun Manual contains more than 500 pages and is packed with advice and information for anyone who carries a concealed handgun for protection or is thinking of doing so.
 The book includes many actual incidents of ordinary citizens using handguns to defend themselves against criminal threat or attack.

 - Find out why Joe Zamudio in Tucson and Jeanne Assam in Colorado Springs ran to the sound of gunfire.